Historic Downtown

 Pair with Lightner

-The Lightner Museum (former Hotel Alcazar, also built by Flagler) is directly across the street with similar Spanish Renaissance architecture.
-From certain angles in the Lightner courtyard, you can incorporate the Flagler towers into your shots.
+The Lightner Museum is right across the street with a similar style.
+From some angles in the Lightner courtyard, you can get the Flagler towers in your shots too.

 Want Photos at Flagler College?